 Master of Science in Software Engineering (MSSE)

-The Master of Science in Software Engineering is a 36 credit-hour program.
-Offered online and on-campus, the degree focuses on the foundations of software engineering, including areas such as requirements, design, development, testing, verification, human-computer interaction, and project management.
-The master's degree is designed to give students a thorough knowledge of the field and to provide an enduring foundation for future professional growth.
-The program blends theory and practice into a learning experience that develops skills applicable to complex real-world problems.
+The Master of Science in Software Engineering (MSSE) is a 36 credit-hour degree program at Nova Southeastern University’s Graduate School of Computer and Information Sciences (GSCIS).
+Offered online and on-campus in South Florida, the MSSE degree program focuses on the foundations of software engineering, including areas such as requirements, design, development, testing, verification, human-computer interaction, and project management.
+This degree is designed to give students a thorough knowledge of the field and to provide an enduring foundation for future professional growth.
+This program blends theory and practice into a learning experience that develops skills applicable to complex real-world problems.

-Graduates with the M.S. in Software Engineering are able to (1) communicate software engineering concepts, designs, and solutions effectively and professionally; (2) apply knowledge of software engineering to produce effective designs and solutions for specific problems; (3) identify, analyze, and synthesize scholarly literature relating to the field of software engineering; and (4) use software development tools, software systems, and modern computing platforms.
+A graduate with a M.S. in Software Engineering will have the ability to (1) communicate software engineering concepts, designs, and solutions effectively and professionally; (2) apply knowledge of software engineering to produce effective designs and solutions for specific problems; (3) identify, analyze, and synthesize scholarly literature relating to the field of software engineering; and (4) use software development tools, software systems, and modern computing platforms.

 Core courses and electives are listed below.
 Students must take all six core courses and six electives.
 Students who wish to take an additional elective must request approval from the program office prior to registration.